statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

 ## Null statistics
 1. From what I understood, if you take samples from two similar distributions (Ho) the p-values would be evenly distributed.
 Can this be used when designing experiments to identify false positives by repeating the experiment and comparing the p-values, i.e. if the p-value is low the first time there would be a high chance it wouldn't the second time and so on.
+  > Yes uyou could.
+However, in practice, it is better to use a larger sample size on the first experiment instead of repeating the experiment.

 ## Notebook